nodejs/node/BUILDING.md

 * llvm version 3.3 or higher
 * nasm version 2.10 or higher in Windows

-Otherwise, configure is failed.
-Install one or build with --openssl-no-asm.
+Otherwise, `configure` is failed.
+Install one or build with `--openssl-no-asm`.

 *Note:* The forthcoming OpenSSL-1.1.1 will require higher version.
 Please refer